danielsada/danielsada.tech/content/blog/programs-that-have-saved-hn-100hours.md

 Finally, I wanted to list some of the new ones that are saving me hundreds of hours on specific platforms:

-# Spectacle on OSX
+# Rectangle on OSX

 One of the **most jarring things missing in OSX** is being able to snap windows to the sides or in quarters, similar to what Win + arrow keys does in Windows.
-[Spectacle](https://www.spectacleapp.com/) does this by providing you shortcuts on OSX to do this.
+[Rectangle](https://rectangleapp.com/) ~~[Spectacle](https://www.spectacleapp.com/)~~ (Edit: Seems like Spectacle is no longer being developed, [as mentioned by lioeters](https://news.ycombinator.com/item?id=30317246))does this by providing you shortcuts on OSX to do this.

 ![](https://www.spectacleapp.com/images/right.jpg)